 How to choose your hyaluronic acid product?

-The “Mysterious Plumping” serum, an ultra-concentrated anti-aging serum
+The "Mystérieux Repulpant", an overall anti-aging serum

 - Reduce the appearance of all types of wrinkles: age, dehydration, expression;